aquatix/dammit.nl/content/posts/reading-challenge-start.md

 - also, I have my wife to spend time with
 - ideally, I'll start going to bed at 22:00-22:30

-In this later-on-the-evening-time, I will be doing administration for our household, the hosting association that I'm board member of; I'll be chatting with people online, reading the interwebs, listening to music, oh and maybe play something?
+In this later-on-the-evening-time, I will be doing administration for our household, the hosting association that I'm board member of; I'll be chatting with people online, reading the interwebs, listening to music, doing... *stuff*; oh and maybe play something?
 Watch something?
 Code a bit?
 Read something?

 Especially the reading was a growing concern, as I have a pretty big list of great books to read, and the actual [reading has been slowing down]({filename}../pages/books.md).
-As I love reading, I am actually a bit baffled by how my oldest hobby is on the decline so much.
+As I love reading, I am actually a bit baffled by how my oldest and dearest hobby is on the decline so much.

 I resolved to do something about it.